Have you ever wondered what mother cats do with a dead kitten? There are specific responses that a mother cat does as a way of grieving.

 Doing so helps your cat accept the death of its kitten.

 You may also notice that your cat is losing interest and appetite for a while.

 Don’t fear at all.
 It is entirely normal.

 If the mother cat experiences a stillbirth, she will continue licking and cleaning the dead kitten even after realizing its death.

 The mother will keep on cleaning the cat in disbelief.
-You shouldn’t try to stop the cat from cleaning her offspring as it helps in the journey of acceptance.
+Therefore, you shouldn’t try to stop the cat from cleaning her offspring, as it helps in the journey of acceptance.

 This can even happen for a month before she gives up.

 6. Cat Brings The Dead Kitten To The Owner

 Whenever cats find dead mice or any other animal, they tend to bring it to the pet parent to show them gratitude.

 Also, it is a form of love and trust.